 - Non-attendance at a L&R Work Party will result in an additional payment.

 All cruiser owners club members can apply to become members of the Syndicate upon payment of a single lifetime joining fee.
 This fee is set annually by the Finance Committee and approved by the Executive Committee prior to voting at the Annual General Meeting.
 Since 2016 the fee has been set at £420 (fees are index linked and set annually).

 The Syndicate is a self-help group and all its members must assist in its efficient operation.
 The Launch and Recovery Committee organise two Work Parties per year to maintain the equipment.
 Members of the Syndicate must attend one L&R Work Party or undertake other duties as defined by the L&R Chairmen.

 The first L&R Work Party is held approximately one month before launching commences and the second L&R Work Party is held approximately one month before recovery commences.

 Any active Syndicate member who does not attend a L&R Work Party or undertake other similar duties will be required to make an additional payment.
-For 2016/17, this additional fee was set at £55 (fees are index linked and set annually).
+From 2016 this additional fee was set at £55 (fees are index linked and set annually).

 The launching of craft, which is controlled by the suitability of tides, commences in March and is generally completed by the end of April.
 Normally four weekends are set aside for the launching of craft.